Top 10 Most Stressful College Majors Based on Studying Time

 How To Choose The Right Major?

-About 80% of the students who responded to the survey indicated the major they intended to choose when they entered college.
-But about 65% of the participants selected a major that didn't match their academic performance, professional abilities, or general interests.
+The survey showed that 80% of students planned to major in college.
+However, 65% chose a major that didn't match their academic performance, professional skills, or interests.

-Working with your advisors, looking at your grades, and giving serious consideration to your major are all important because your college experience will determine the range of your career path.
+Working with advisors, reviewing grades, and considering your major are crucial because your college experience will shape your career.

-How much time do you want to dedicate each week to studying?
-The most difficult topics on this list shouldn't be chosen if you don't want to spend the entire weekend and weekdays studying and catching up on the classes you missed.
+How much time do you want to study weekly?
+Do not choose the hardest topics on this list if you don't want to spend weekends and weekdays studying and catching up on missed classes.